ZipCPU/wb2axip/README.md

   handle 100% throughput like most of my IP here.
 Therefore, anything less than 100% throughput through this core will be a test of and reflection of how the rest of your system works.

   *This core has been formally verified.*

+- [AXIEMPTY](rtl/axiempty.v) is a cross bar helper.
+It's the simplest, most basic slave I could come up with that obeyed all the rules of AXI while returning a bus error for every request.
+It's designed to be used by the interconnect generator for those cases where there are no slaves on a given AXI bus.

+  *This core has been formally verified.*

+- [AXILEMPTY](rtl/axilempty.v) is a cross bar helper along the same lines as the [AXIEMPTY](rtl/axiempty.v) core above.
+It has an nearly identical purpose, save only that [AXILEMPTY](rtl/axilempty.v) is built to be the empty slave on an AXI-lite bus, not an AXI one.

+  *This core has been formally verified.*